bloc97/MISR/README.md

 [Report](Report.pdf)
 Code (Jupyter Notebooks) located in the `Code` folder.
 (Uncleaned, will give you a headache...)
 The dataset used in this work is the [MPI Sintel Flow Dataset](http://sintel.is.tue.mpg.de/).
-A pre-trained model for the dataset is located in the `Models` folder.

 ## Results
 ![Examples](img/Comparison.png?raw=true)